 - WORLD layer status

 - Useful classes to speed up the content creation process:

 - Entity: a container with a list of sprites (a "visual object")

-- Actor: animated in game entity which coordinates a physical body with a collision shape
+- Actor: animated entity that has a physical body and can resolve collisions

 Some source code in this release that may not be covered by the license: